Rules of Competition

 Cropping, scaling, flipping, and rotating the entire photo

-Movement, enlargement, or reduction of elements within a photo.
+Movement, enlargement, or reduction of elements within a photo

 Seam editing

-Combining multiple photos to:
+Combining multiple photos or elements of photos to:

-- form a panorama (stitching)
+-- form a panorama (stitching)

-- blend exposures (HDR or manually)
+-- blend exposures (HDR or manually)

-- extend depth of field (focus stacking)
+-- extend depth of field (focus stacking)

-- you could not remove or avoid at the time of capture
+-- you could not remove or avoid at the time of capture

 Removing or altering major components of the main subject